kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 This reconciler-based paradigm offers the following benefits over many traditional DAG-based workflows:

 *   **Resilience against failures**:  the system continuously seeks to achieve and maintain the desired state.
-This state refers to both infrastructure (via Kubernetes manifests) and computation to be performed.
-This is important in machine learning workflows where infrastructure is often strongly coupled with code (i.e. GPUs, databases, etc).
 *   **Increased autonomy of engineering teams:** each team is free to choose the tools and infrastructure that suit their needs.
 The reconciler framework only requires a minimal amount of coupling between controllers while still allowing one to write expressive workflows.
 *   **Battle tested patterns and tools**:  This reconciler based framework does not invent something new.
 Kubernetes has a rich ecosystem that makes building controllers super simple.
 The popularity of Kubernetes means there is a large and growing community familiar with this pattern and supporting tools.